 By: Lee Kirby (he/him pronouns)

-Lee Kirby (he/him) is a transmasculine, MSN (Entry into Nursing) alumni, HIV tester and counselor, and active LGBTQ+ advocate.
-He was a Peace Corps health volunteer working primarily on HIV and malaria education, and empowering women and youth in Mozambique.
+Lee Kirby (he/him) is a transmasculine, fourth semester MSN (Entry into Nursing) student, HIV tester and counselor, and active LGBTQ+ advocate.
+He recently returned from Mozambique, where he worked as a Peace Corps health volunteer working primarily on HIV and malaria education, and empowering women and youth.
 His goal is to eventually travel and assist with Ebola crisis relief with international NGOs.
-At Johns Hopkins School of Nursing, he was on the executive boards of Returned Peace Corps Volunteers, Gertrude Stein Society, and Men in Nursing, hosting events to bring awareness around equality.
+Until then he is on the executive boards of Returned Peace Corps Volunteers, Gertrude Stein Society, and Men in Nursing, hosting events to bring awareness around equality.